dalSara/bachelor/README.md

-## It is not recomended to add track from Contentful, becouse several fields is fild with set values from the code.
-Setting the values incorrectly from Contentful API might break the sorting funktions!!
+## _It is not recomended to add track from Contentful, becouse several fields is fild with set values from the code.
+Setting the values incorrectly from Contentful API might break the sorting funktions!!_
 (If you do it against our recomendation, you will have to fill _ALL_ fields with a value.
 Including People attending!)

-|
-|
-|
-|
-|
-|
-|
+@

 ## Small issues and tips about Contentful: